 Don’t Fall For Your Own Marketing

-For the increasingly confused businessmen, what started as a means to double your sales by gaining a wider audience became the goal in and of itself.
-Rather than focusing on how to run a successful business, #entrepreneurs and big businesses got lost in the social media frenzy, often to the detriment of revenue and profit.
+For the increasingly confused business people, what started as a means to double your sales by gaining a wider audience became the goal in and of itself.
+Rather than focusing on how to run a successful business, entrepreneurs and big businesses got lost in the social media frenzy, often to the detriment of revenue and profit.

 It’s gotten so out of hand that successful entrepreneurs are wondering whether they’re doing things wrong.